soxueren/atsd/portals/creating-and-assigning-portals.md

 ### Layout

-Widget are positioned on the portal page using a **grid** layout.
-The dimensions of the grid are specified under the `[configuration]` tag using `width-units` and `height-units` settings.
+Widgets are positioned on the portal page using a **grid** layout.
+The dimensions of the grid are specified under the `[configuration]` tag using the `width-units` and `height-units` settings.
 Each widgets occupies 1 horizontal and 1 vertical unit by default.

-The following example creates a grid from containing 6 units, with 3 widgets placed in the first row and 2 widgets placed into the second row.
+The following example creates a grid containing 6 units, with 3 widgets placed in the first row and 2 placed in the second.

 ```ls
 [configuration]